Amor Domina Vincit

 "About half a dozen," he began, "they have a Breda M30 on a bipod."

 Tashima was impressed that Kichi managed to catch that much when the first wave of fire came out, but little surprises out of his protégé were expected now.
 He knew the former JSSDF Sergeant was more than the sum of his appearance, and he continued to prove it in every encounter.

 Yelling in Italian erupted down the corridor and although Kichi didn't speak Italian, Tashima did.
 They were warning the group away or they would open fire again, saying something about a place not for blasphemers or some such nonsense.

 Kichi never bother to ask how Noboru-sama managed to get his hands on an American made grenade launcher but was more than happy to hold it for him.
 He tossed it over and with a smooth motion, Tashima took it up and fired three rounds in response to the ultimatum.
 After a short burst of Italian curses three explosions ripped down the hallway sending dust, body parts (some previously alive, others long since dead) and material in every direction.

-Finally after nearly 10 minutes of fighting, and a few dozen dead Italians later, Tashima called it clear.
+After nearly 10 long minutes of fighting and a few dozen dead Italians later, Tashima called it clear.

 "Vatican Spec-Ops?"
 Kichi asked.